NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-executing-workflows.md

 >
 > * How to get automatic reports and visualisations
 > * How to re-run workflows
+> * How to clean the Nextflow cache
 > * How to check the Nextflow logs